-Increase cooperation among USWBI sponsored breeding programs has been improved through the collaborative efforts between cooperators from Louisiana State University, North Carolina State University, Virginia Tech and the USDA-ARS Genotyping Center, Raleigh, NC by phenotyping of the Jamestown mapping population as a potential source of new scab resistant QTL; developed a validation population F2:6 lines of Jamestown; and the exchange of resistance germplasm, and evaluation and selection of double haploid lines.
+Collaborative efforts between cooperators from Louisiana State University, North Carolina State University, Virginia Tech and the USDA-ARS Genotyping Center, Raleigh, NC has increase cooperation among USWBI sponsored breeding programs through the by phenotyping of the mapping population as a potential source of new scab resistant QTL, the exchange of resistance germplasm, and evaluation and selection of double haploid lines.

-Derived lines with Jamestown as source of FHB resistance are being evaluated for agronomic and FHB resistance.
+Derived lines with FHB resistance from diverse sources are being evaluated for agronomic and FHB resistance.
 These derived lines will provide new varieties for producers in the region with an improved level of FHB resistance.
 Development of markers of Jamestown that is adapted to the Southeast will improved the selection of a novel QTL for FHB resistant lines.